 - Wayback Machine (to review archived versions of expired domains or outdated pages)

-Such tools enable you to identify broken outbound links, view them in context, and verify if your content can fill them in.
+Such tools enable you to identify broken outbound links, view them in context, and verify whether your content can replace them.

 Step Two: Evaluate & Qualify Broken Link Prospects

-All broken links aren't worth pursuing.
+Not all broken links are worth pursuing.
 The challenge is to organize each opportunity according to its potential value.
 The most valuable alternatives stem from pages with appropriate themes and high usage.

 - Trust in the source website and domain authority